The 4 Qualities New Sales Managers Need For Success

 When someone points out a potential management superstar on your floor, listen.
 When they tell you that person has let their new power go their head, and can back it up calmly, listen.
 When you ask them for guidance on how to help that new manager succeed, listen.

 Always, always listen.
+Perceptive listening is crucial in sales conversations.
 Imagine a sales universe where sales professionals didn’t listen to clients.
 As much as you want to sell clients on a product or service, you also want to sell your sales force on the person you’ve picked to manage them.
 Wherever you want and need that buy in, listening is key.